sahiliamsso/docs/source/authn-guide/passport.md

 !!!
 Warning
 	Strategies names and field names are case sensitive.

-## How to make a new app use Passport?
+## How to make a new app to use Passport?

 Every provider has different protocols and ways to create the app.
 We will look at one of the most common providers "facebook" and create a new app.